-2022 continued to be a difficult economic environment, on the global, national and local level.
-Businesses were faced with dealing with the Corona Virus pandemic and many were forced to close for much of 2021.
+In 2023 it continued to be a difficult economic environment, on the global, national and local level.
+Businesses continued to deal with the aftermath of the Corona Virus pandemic and many were forced to close for much of 2021.
 The tourism industry as well as support services were particularly hit hard.
 Even manufacturing was affected due to supply chain issues.
 Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth all the more challenging.
 Furthermore, with an average unemployment rate of 5.8%, existing businesses in all industries are having a difficult time filing job vacancies in Otsego County.
 The unemployment rate reached a high of 12.1% in April of 2020.
 Commercial lending continued to lag, hampering the access to capital many businesses need for growth and stability.
 Another factor in New York State is the lack of available natural gas supply and electricity.